adrianSRoman/LAM/README.md

 - `-h`, display help information
 - `-D, --device`, GPU index to be use (0 for single GPU / default)
 - `-C, --config`, Configuration for k-means inference (*.json).

+Please refer to the config files [README](configs/infer/README.md) to understand how to setup your inference config.

 ```
 python infer.py -C /path/to/config/inference.json -D 0